csirmaz-lit/Primus-Vittason/book.md

 One can also argue that even if we continue to exist in an alternative world, a version of us does cease to exist with death, which is an existential threat in itself, especially since no one has demonstrated the ability to communicate with alternative realities, so for all intents and purposes our only accessible version dies.

-As an aside, regarding the interpretations of Quantum Mechanics, the de Broglie - Bohm interpretation is quite interesting as it suggests that the wavefunction of the whole universe never collapses.

-#
+# ***

-A set of unsolved problems in modern physics is regarding "the arrow of time."
+A set of unsolved problems in modern physics is regarding “the arrow of time.”
 On the one hand, physical processes can happen both forwards and backwards in time (with some extra bits, see CPT symmetry): if a ball falls down, it speeds up; if someone throws it upwards, it slows down at the same rate.
 On the other hand, there are processes that we only regularly see happening in one direction, like a mug falling from the table and breaking into pieces.

 Traditionally, entropy is cited as the reason why such processes do not happen backwards, as entropy should always increase; things should always become more chaotic.
 But this is not a hard law: entropy can be decreased with energy, and processes may happen backwards, just with much smaller probability.
 For example, if we shoot the pieces of the mug towards each other, and ensure that the atoms inside are just at the right place, they may re-form their bonds and we may just be able to recreate the mug itself.
 It's just quite unlikely.